AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

     **Stream with pre-populated user roles and permissions**
     ![Manage Permissions for Stream](../images/manage-stream-permissions-single-stream.png)

-1. Use the `Manage Permissions` window to:
+1. Use the `Manage Permissions for Stream` window to:

     - (Optional) Add user roles that have permissions on the stream.
     - Edit stream permissions for each user role.